 Lyme Disease Trial

-Because it is a trial, not of a single product but rather of an entirely fresh approach, there will be flexibility and to help develop understanding around this, more details will help others to understand the difference between an approach to a health condition and a test of product or protocol.
+Because it was a trial, not of a single product but rather of an entirely fresh approach, the emphasis was on determining the issues affecting a healthy outcome.
+To forge understanding around this, a more detailed account as well as follow up will help others to understand the difference between an approach to a health condition and a test of product or protocol.

 So, we will start with explorations of the factors that may be comprising the efficiency of the immune system and initiate some detoxification and regenerative measures.
 To make this clear, we will check for exposure to fungi, both yeast and mold; to toxic metals and radioactive materials; sensitivity to electromagnetic frequencies; parasitization with both microscopic and macroscopic organisms; and possible impacts of exogenous hormones or hormone disruptors.
 Life style issues will also be checked for issues such as diet, exercise, cell phone use, proximity to Wi-Fi towers and routers, travel, and outdoor activities such as hiking and camping.
 The health of other family members and pets will also be explored so that the context of the disease is as clear as the symptoms that patients have.